 PROBIOTIC RICH FOODS – yogurt, kefir, kombucha.
 I also supplement Mary Ruth’s probiotic drops.

-Along with a well-rounded diet, taking your supplements is also crucial to making sure your body is getting what it needs.
-Continuing to take a prenatal is typically whats advised, and if any additional supplements are needed your health care provider will (or should) give you further instruction.
-A good prenatal should offer the following vitamins: folic acid, vitamin D, calcium, vitamin C, vitamin B12, vitamin E, zinc, iron, and iodine.
-I recently switched over to Mary Ruth’s Prenatal + Postnatal, which includes magnesium (read all about the benefits here,) ginger and other powerful antioxidants.
+Along with a well-rounded diet, taking your supplements is also crucial to ensure your body gets what it needs.
+Continuing to take a prenatal is typically what’s advised, and if any additional accessories are required, your health care provider will (or should) give you further instruction.
+An excellent prenatal should offer the following vitamins: folic acid, vitamin D, calcium, vitamin C, vitamin B12, vitamin E, zinc, iron, and iodine.
+I recently switched over to Mary Ruth’s Prenatal + Postnatal, which includes magnesium (read all about the benefits here,) ginger, and other powerful antioxidants.

 I found this article particularly helpful when it comes to learning more about postpartum nutrition, and it includes a lot of great meal suggestions and storage tips.

 A Few of the dishes my sister prepared and I have been enjoying:

 My sister made her excellent BONE BROTH from scratch one of these days.
 I will have her write it down, but for now, here is a great recipe.
 This is great to have frozen and on hand to incorporate into other meals and dishes.)